pocarisweat257/test_template/README.md

 The goals and objectives of the project are as follows:

-1. Execute the Cluster application and the PDC-System on separate Linux using hypervisor
+1. Execute the Cluster application and the PDC-System on separate Linux virtual domain using hypervisor
 2. Transfer ultrasonic sensor data and control results to the Cluster application using interdomain communication protocol
 3. Optimize the system to minimize the overhead and performance degradation caused by hardware virtualization
 </br>